Aquses/IoT-humidity-temperature-project/README.md

 # Short project overview
 For this project, I constructed a sensor node using a Raspberry Pi Pico W that reports temperature and humidity every hour to ThingSpeak, a free service that facilitates communication with internet-enabled devices.

-**Approxiamtion of time needed for the project:**

-Up to 2-3 hours total
+*The estimated time to complete this project: 2-3 hours.*

 # Objective
 **Reasons for choosing the project:**